 While some travelers may choose to take their sobriety into their own hands by sneaking small bottles of liquor and mixers onto the plane, we advise against any activities that might delay your passage through security.
 Besides, why risk getting chastised by security or flight attendants when many airlines offer enough free beverage options that you can mix your own cocktails from ingredients that are readily available to you on most flights?

 Take Qatar Air, for example.
-Not only does the airline offer plenty of complimentary beverages, but its flight attendants do so with a smile: For seven years in a row, the airline’s cabin crew has been voted “Best in the Middle East.”
+Not only does the airline offer plenty of complimentary beverages, but its flight attendants do so with a smile: For several years in a row, the airline’s cabin crew has been voted “Best in the Middle East.”

 Or consider Emirates, which offers a range of complimentary spirits, beers, and hot and cold beverages (even in economy class).
-Or give Turkish Airlines a try—you’ll be able to pair your self-made cocktails with items from the airline’s restaurant-worthyworld cuisine.
+Or give Turkish Airlines a try—you’ll be able to pair your self-made cocktails with items from the airline’s restaurant-worthy world cuisine.

 1. Bloody Mary